StampDutyBack logoStampDutyBack

 Additional dwelling surcharge increased to 5%

-From 31 October 2024, the surcharge on second homes, buy-to-let properties, and company purchases rose from 3% to 5% — applied on top of the standard rates.
+From 31 October 2024 the surcharge on second homes, buy-to-let properties, and company purchases rose from 3% to 5%, applied on top of the standard rates.
+The 3% rate had applied since 1 April 2016.

 Current SDLT rates (from 1 April 2025)